mdiha/eXo-Shell-Commands/README.md

 4- You can run exohelp to show available commands.

-5- You can run exoupdate to install updates.
+5- You can run exoupdate to install updates and checkout what's new.